 - Build safe, reliable homes (and create jobs) through our Operation Enduring Homes program

 - Provide more access to safe drinking water

 - Increase quality education opportunities in the community

 Imagine a child forced to grow up inside a garbage dump, exposed to extreme filth, severe malnutrition, and often, various forms of abuse.
 This was the reality for many girls in our residential children’s program in Managua, Nicaragua, Villa Esperanza (Hope Village).
 Before entering the Villa, these girls lived in a dangerous environment, where they were at risk of physical abuse, sex trafficking, rape, teen pregnancy and drug abuse.
 School was most often not an option, and any chance to have a healthy childhood was lost at a young age.

-Forward Edge is also impacting hundreds of at-risk children in Nicaragua through its “chastity-until-marriage” training program.
+By supporting Villa Esperanza, you’ll also be impacting hundreds of at-risk children in Nicaragua through our “chastity-until-marriage” training program.
 Nicaragua has the highest teen pregnancy rate in Latin America at 28% with one in five girls giving birth by the age of 18.
 Because becoming a teen mother virtually ensures a life of poverty in Nicaragua, this training is the preventative component of our program.
-More than a 1,000 students in Nicaragua completed this training in 2015, and we hope to train 10,000 students by 2020.
+More than 2,000 students in Nicaragua completed this training in 2017, and we hope to train 10,000 students by 2020.

 “If we can reach one girl and change her heart with the heart of Christ, she in-turn will reach her family, and they will in-turn reach their local neighborhood, reach their community, and eventually it will reach the whole country.” —Susie Miller, Field Coordinator, Villa Esperanza